aaronbloomfield/ics/hws/hw-buffer.md

 ### Step 2: Shellcode

-Your first step is to create shellcode that will print out the grade you want to receive, and then gracefully exit.
+This step is to create shellcode that will print out the grade you want to receive, and then gracefully exit.
 This should be in a file called `shellcode.s`.
 Recall that you will have to remove all end-of-string characters from the machine code generated.
 While this will mostly be 0x00 bytes, you will also have to check for newlines (0x0a) and carriage returns (0x0d).
 The [buffer overflow slide set](../slides/buffer-overflows.html#/) goes over how to do this.

+#### Goal

+The goal of this part is to create a stand-alone assembly program that will print out, `Albert Einstein, your grade on this assignment is an A`.
+You will code that in an assembly routine, and use a C program to call that routine.  **The intent is that you start with the shellcode provided in the course slides, specifically [here](slides/buffer-overflows.html#/how2doit), and adapt that code.**

 #### C Code